 - The official UK gender pay gap is measured by the Office of National Statistics (ONS) and has been since 1997.

-- The GPGR dataset (using data from 13400+ employers who have reported data) is incapable of measuring the UK gender pay gap.
+- The GPGR dataset (using data from 13400+ employers who have reported data since 2017) is incapable of measuring the UK gender pay gap.

 A brief reminder of the difference between the ONS data and the GPGR data which I have explained before.